hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 console.log(baz); // ReferenceError: baz is not defined
 ```

-This demonstrates that JavaScript is aware of the `foo` variable in the first snippet and recognizes that it hasn't been set to a value yet.
+This demonstrates that *JavaScript is aware of the `foo` variable in the first snippet and recognizes that it hasn't been set to a value yet*.
 JavaScript can tell that `baz` hasn't been declared in the third snippet, so the error message is different.

 ### 4.4 Hoisting for Function Declarations

 JavaScript also hoists function declarations to the top of the scope.
-In fact, it hoists the entire function declaration, including the function body:
+In fact, it *hoists the entire function declaration, including the function body*:

 ```js
 console.log(hello());